Laser coagulation

-Laser coagulation or laser photocoagulation surgery is used to treat a number of eye diseases and has become widely used in recent decades.
+Laser coagulation or laser photocoagulation surgery is used to treat a number of eye diseases and has become widely used.
 During the procedure, a laser is used to finely cauterize ocular blood vessels to attempt to bring about various therapeutic benefits.
 The ruby laser was first used in the 1960s but its red wavelength was less effective than green, which appeared in argon-ion lasers in 1969, but was ultimately replaced by the diode-pumped solid-state green laser.

-The procedure is used mostly to close blood vessels in the eye, in certain kinds of diabetic retinopathy; it is no longer used in age-related macular degeneration in favor of anti-VEGF drugs.
+The procedure is used mostly to close blood vessels in the eye, in certain kinds of diabetic retinopathy.
+It is used far less than in the past for age-related macular degeneration in favor of anti-VEGF drugs.

 Medical uses

 Diabetic retinopathy

 The American Academy of Ophthalmology practice guidelines recommend laser coagulation for people who have both mild to moderate nonproliferative diabetic retinopathy (NPDR) and clinically significant macular edema outside the fovea; treatment with anti-VEGF drugs is better than laser coagulation for clinically significant macular edema in the fovea.
-For people with severe NPDR and no macular edema, the AAO recommends laser photocoagulation for the whole retina; when there is macular edema, the laser coagulation focused on major lesions is recommended.
-While there is evidence that anti-VEGF drugs is useful for proliferative diabetic retinopathy, laser coagulation across the whole retina is still preferred in the AAO recommendations, as there is long-term follow up data for laser treatment but not for drug treatment.
+For people with severe NPDR and no macular edema, the AAO recommends laser photocoagulation for the peripheral retina.
+When there is macular edema, the laser coagulation is used to close leaking microaneurisms.
+While there is evidence that anti-VEGF drugs may be useful for proliferative diabetic retinopathy, laser coagulation to the peripheral retina is still preferred in the AAO recommendations, as there is long-term follow up data for laser treatment but not for drug treatment.